Henry John Moberly

 In February, 1854, Henry Moberly, a youth of eighteen, stood one day on the street of his native village, bargaining earnestly with some First Nations people.
-At that time, the Government employed Indians to carry the mail on sleds from Penetanguishene to the Sault.
+At that time, the Government employed Indigenous people to carry the mail on sleds from Penetanguishene to the Sault.
 They were required to haul one hundred and eighty pounds on each sled, besides their food, cooking outfit and blankets, using no dogs but doing the work themselves.

 For five dollars the two carriers agreed to take Moberly and his outfit, as far as Fort La Cloche, a Hudson's Bay Company post situated on the north-shore mainland of Lake Huron, opposite Manitoulin Island.
 He landed at Manitou Island where he remained a few days with the Indian Agent, Captain Ironside.
 Moberly then crossed to the mainland at the mouth of the La Cloche River where he made his first acquaintance with a Hudson's Bay Company trading post and the first Hudson's Bay Company officer he had ever seen.

 Waiting a few months at Fort La Cloche for the canoes, they came as customary up the Ottawa, thence down the French River to its mouth in Lake Huron and via Manitoulin Island to Fort La Cloche.
 They brought a letter from Sir George, who was coming by rail through Chicago, instructing Moberly to meet him at Sault Ste.
 Marie.
 After the men had rested for a few hours they embarked.
 The canoes were in charge of Robert Campbell, a commissioned officer who had spent many years at the Hudson's Bay Company's posts on the Yukon, the lower Mackenzie, Dease Lake and Peel River.
 Moberly found him to be a most agreeable companion who gave him much information about the north.

 For almost 40 years following this, Henry John Moberly worked for the Hudson's Bay Company, at various locations in the Canadian North-West, retiring from active service in the spring of 1894.
 From Red River carts, horses, draught oxen, dog trains, York Boats, canoes and pack mules, Moberly witnessed the change to the conveniences of modern civilization, wagon roads, railroads, steamboats, telegraphs, telephones and electric lights.